Oladims/Pixel-Art-Maker/README.md

 ## Instructions

-To get started, open `designs.js` and start building out the app's functionality.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+• Set the height and width of the grid;
+• Set the background color of the grid from the color picker;
+• Pick the color from the ColorPicker color palette;
+• Draw using the mouse by clicking and moving;
+• Double click on a cell to set it's color back to the background color;
+• Press reset button to clear the grid;
+• Start over.

 ## Contributing

-This repository is the complete build of Pixel Art Maker(project for _all_ ALC scholars).
+This repository is the complete build of Pixel Art Maker(ALC scholars final project).
 Therefore, I'll not accept pull requests.